Advanced Form Creation

 3. Send the questionnaire/consent form to the client's email address.
 You will then be able to log into your email address and open the form as the client would, and all the information that was entered into the note should have pre-filled.

-Clients will be able to receive the form, and still enter information in any of the text fields, however, the mapped labels will be used to display custom information from the practitioner/assistant.
-Common uses of this is if you want to have a Release of Information consent form, and you need to enter some basic information on the form before sending it to the client to enter their practitioner name (such as documenting which records you wish to request), basically any situation where the information needs to be entered before the client has access to fill out the form, and you want to make sure that the client is unable to change the information.
+Clients will receive the form and still be able to enter information in any of the text fields.
+However, the mapped labels will be used to display custom information from the practitioner/assistant.
+A common reason to use this feature is when you have a Release of Information consent form and you need to enter some basic information on the form before sending it to the client.
+For example, you could enter the Practitioner Name and the types of records you're requesting.
+Overall, mapped labels are great for any situation where the information needs to be entered before the client has access to fill out the form, and you want to make sure that the client is unable to change the information.

 Please see the following example: